Dan-WarrioR/SpotifySongDownloader/README.md

 - Run `yt-dlp --version` and `ffmpeg -version` in a terminal to confirm they're reachable
 - If using the portable exe, make sure `yt-dlp.exe` and `ffmpeg.exe` are in the same folder as `SpotifyDownloader.exe`
 - The Dashboard shows a green/red status indicator for both tools
+- **Outdated yt-dlp** is the most common cause — YouTube returns 403 errors when yt-dlp is stale.
+Click the **⬆️ Update** button on the Dashboard to update it automatically
 </details>

 <details>